oracle/opengrok/Per-project-management.md

 This is handy in case the synchronization, indexing for some of the projects is taking a long time or simply you have lots of projects.
 Or all of it together.

 Previously, it was necessary to index all of source root in order to discover new projects.
-Starting with OpenGrok 1.1, using the `Messages` tool it is possible to manage the projects.
+Starting with OpenGrok 1.1, using the `projadm` tool (that utilizes the `Messages` tool/API) it is possible to manage the projects.
 As a result, the indexing of complete source root is only necessary when upgrading across OpenGrok version with incompatible Lucene indexes.